Abdelrhman-Hosny/MachineLearningNotes/DesigningMLSystems/chapter1.md

 - Since ML is expensive (team and computation wise), it's better if the model will make a lot of predictions.

 #### Changing Patterns

+- If the patterns don't change (vary) a hardcoded solution would be sufficient, without the need for ML.

 ----------